ysa257/ME369P-Group-11/README.md

    - if strangers:  \
       -- red LED on \
       -- send a photo of the stranger to houseowners' e-mail \
-#No face detected within 30 secs \
+elif no face detected within 30 secs:
-else:
    -- camera stop running
 ## 1. Test the camera whether it works
    $vcgencmd get_camera \